mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 The Rancid modeler checks the SVN database for config changes and displays each config version as a device component.

+> **The zenoss device ID will be used as host in the Rancid config files.
+If this is the hostname then make sure that they resolve to IP addresses.
+Rancid will connect to these hostnames to retrieve the configurations.**
+> **If needed then you'll have to manually add the hosts to the /etc/hosts file.
+There are scripts in the Zenoss community to export devcies to /etc/hosts**

 ## Screenshots